web2solutions/payroll-service/TECH-DEBITS.md

 ## Backend

+- lock mechanism for deposit once it has a limit of 25% of all unpaid jobs. jobs must be locked.
+- add username and password to Profiles
+- Implement auth with JWT..
 - improve testing (date ranges) and possibly buggy implementation for best professions and best clients
 - Write tests to cover the non official end end points - /login and /profiles
-- add username and password to Profiles
 - get sqlite working with docker